rudidude86/gura-lang.github.io/documents/Mapping-Process.md

     f(3)  // prints 'n = 3'

-Here, function `println()` is defined with an attribute `:void` that is meant to return `nil` as its result.
+Here, function `println()` is defined with an attribute `:void` that is meant to always return `nil` as its result.
 So, the function `f()` that evaluates `println()` at last would return `nil` as well.

 As the function `f()` is capable of Implicit Mapping,